suchta/MyAngular2Playground/readme.md

 # :smile: My Angular2 Playground
 > This project is generated with [yo angular2-typescript generator](https://github.com/shibbir/generator-angular2-typescript) version 0.1.1.
+This is my favorite generator, and helps you get started very quickly with Angular 2 and Typescript.

 ## Installation